The void-galaxy cross-correlation function with massive neutrinos and modified gravity: Method

-along with flat priors for the parameters $f\sigma_8$, $\sigma_{v_\parallel}$, $\beta$ and $\epsilon$, encompassing the fiducial values.
-In the case where we use the actual real space data from the simulations, $\beta$ is not included.
-In the case of reconstruction, $\beta$ is allowed to vary.
-When comparing CCF data to theory, reconstruction is only performed for the fiducial $\beta$-value of each simulation.
-However, to allow for $\beta$ to vary for the MCMC fits, we perform reconstruction, void finding and the CCF calculation repeatedly for 11 different $\beta$-values, which are provided to \victor{} to perform the fit.
-Ideally, covariance matrices should also be computed in each reconstruction case, as it will depend on $\beta$.
-This is a time-consuming task, and as a first approach we instead assume a fixed $\beta = \beta^{\mathrm{fiducial}}$ for all the covariance matrices.
-We also keep the input $\xi^r$ equal to the one calculated for $\beta^{\mathrm{fiducial}}$ in all cases, meaning that the $\beta$-dependence only shows up in $\xi^s$.
-This is the same approach as taken by \cite{Radinovic2023}.
+along with flat priors for the parameters $f\sigma_8$, $\sigma_{v_\parallel}$, $\beta$, and $\epsilon$, encompassing the fiducial values.
+In the case where we used the actual real space data from the simulations, $\beta$ was not included.
+In the case of reconstruction, $\beta$ was allowed to vary.
+When comparing CCF data to theory, reconstruction was only performed for the fiducial $\beta$-value of each simulation.
+However, to allow for $\beta$ to vary for the MCMC fits, we performed reconstruction, void finding, and the CCF calculation repeatedly for 11 different $\beta$-values, which were provided to \victor{} to perform the fit.
+Ideally, covariance matrices should also be computed in each reconstruction case, as it depends on $\beta$.
+This is a time-consuming task, and as a first approach, we instead assumed a fixed $\beta = \beta^{\mathrm{fiducial}}$ for all the covariance matrices.
+We also kept the input $\xi^r$ equal to the one calculated for $\beta^{\mathrm{fiducial}}$ in all cases, meaning that the $\beta$-dependence only shows up in $\xi^s$.
+This is the same approach taken by \cite{Radinovic2023}.